Aykley Heads - FAQs

 Why are we developing Aykley Heads?

-The redevelopment of Aykley Heads offers a once in a generation opportunity to attract more than 6,000 private sector jobs and boost County Durham's economy by £400 million.
+The redevelopment of the site offers a once in a lifetime opportunity to attract up to 4,000 private sector jobs across phases one and two and boost County Durham's economy.

 How do we know it will work?